SarahFrench/SarahFrench.github.io/content/blog/2022-08-27-terraform-dodging-defaults.md

 The configuration above is on the right track however there's a problem.
 There'll be an error about duplicate entries in `required_providers` because there are two keys called `google`.

 The key for a given provider in the `required_providers` map is called the provider's [**local name**](https://www.terraform.io/language/providers/requirements#local-names).
-The key doesn't need to match the name of the provider, but if it does then it's said that the provider has its [**preferred local name**](https://www.terraform.io/language/providers/requirements#handling-local-name-conflicts).
+The local name doesn't _need_ to match the name of the provider, but if it does then it's said that the provider has its [**preferred local name**](https://www.terraform.io/language/providers/requirements#handling-local-name-conflicts).

 Something really useful about Terraform is that if the local name of a provider matches the _preferred_ local name then Terraform will automatically use that provider to provision any resources where the resource type starts with that preferred local name.
 For example, when we provision our `google_storage_bucket` resource (or any `google_` resource) we don't need to explicitly label that resource as managed by the `google` provider.
-Terraform can find a provider in the `terraform` block that has that local name, and will use the one that it uses.
+Terraform will look in all the loaded providers and find the provider using the matching local name.
 Easy peasy.

 But now that we've got two providers called `google` it's very easy to break this convenient behaviour.